• Skip to primary navigation

 • Arrange scones on baking sheet - Place the wedges on a parchment paper-lined baking sheet 2 inches apart, brush with the remaining tablespoon of heavy cream, and sprinkle with the turbinado sugar.
 Pop the baking sheet in the freezer for 10 minutes.

-1 tablespoon coarse sugar, 1 tablespoon heavy cream
+1 tablespoon coarse sugar such as turbinado, 1 tablespoon heavy cream

 • Heat oven - Preheat oven to 425°F while the scones cool in the freezer.